What is stress?

 If you can, avoid things that make you stressed.
 For example, if you're having a problem with friends or family, try and calmly talk about any issues with them before they get any bigger.

 If you can't avoid the things that are making you stressed, see if you can change your attitude towards the problem.
-Try taking a step back, and switching any negative thoughts like "I'm useless" with more positive ones like "there are lots of things I am good at".
+Try to build the habit of thinking positively and treating yourself with respect.
+Focus on what is working well and what you're good at.

-Do you want to meet other young people like you?
+Do you want to meet other young people with heart conditions?

-[email protected] is a great way to get help and support and meet other young heart patients at great events.
+Are you over 13 and living with a heart condition in the UK?
+Join one of our young people’s support programmes.They are a great way to get information, help and support, and meet other young heart patients at free events.